-Astros pitching a combined no-hitter through 7 innings.
+Astros lose combined no-hit bid against Rangers in 8th

-HOUSTON (AP) — The Houston Astros are pitching a combined no-hitter through seven innings against the Texas Rangers.
+HOUSTON (AP) — The Houston Astros lost their combined no-hit bid in the eighth when Isiah Kiner-Falefa singled to start the inning for the Texas Rangers.

 Framber Valdez needed 99 pitches to get through six innings and Bryan Abreu took over for the seventh.